Collaboration with (inter-)governmental and academic institutions

 Our work with (inter-)governmental agencies to promote effective sustainability responses

-- For our participation in the Financial Stability Board's Task Force on Climate-related Financial Disclosures, see Memberships, commitments, awards and index listings.
+- For our participation in the Financial Stability Board’s Task Force on Climate-related Financial Disclosures, see Climate risk and sustainability.

 Our work with (inter-)governmental agencies to share risk management expertise

 - With Global Partnerships, we have a team that works strategically with public-sector bodies to improve risk resilience:

 - directly with sovereigns or subsovereigns and their agencies, recently with the Federal Emergency Management Agency (FEMA) to create reinsurance cover program for its National Flood Insurance Program, as partner of the World Bank with the Philippine government to develop an earthquake and typhoon cover for exposed provinces, with the government and prefectures of two Chinese provinces to establish major natural catastrophe insurance schemes, and with the UK government as part of a programme set up to make flood insurance more afordable for homeowners;